mikaelbr/bacon-love/exercises/15_loading_spinner/problem.md

 # Loading Spinner

-Showing a spinner while performing some async task is a very common pattern in clientside programming.
+Showing a spinner while performing some async task is a very common pattern in client-side programming.
 In this exercise we will look at how this can be solved by FRP.

-## The Problem
+## Problem Description

 Your task will be to create an observable which holds the current visibility of a spinner.
 You will be supplied with one observable which is a stream of